 According to the CDC, you are up to date with your COVID-19 vaccines when you have received all doses in the primary series and all boosters recommended for you, when eligible.

-A booster or additional dose of the COVID-19 vaccine will help maximize your protection, prolong the vaccine’s durability, and continue to safeguard our communities against the virus.
+A booster or additional dose of the COVID-19 vaccine will help maximize your protection, prolong the vaccine’s durability, and continue to safeguard us all against the virus.
+The newest "bivalent" vaccines also target the Omicron variant, which continues to be the most widely circulating variant of the Sars-CoV-2 virus that causes the COVID-19 disease.

 Vaccines for Children FAQ